School vs. education. Do you know the difference?

 Actually, the expression was not original with Schaeffer.
-Although it has been widely attributed to the American novelist Mark Twain, the original maxim may be dated to 1894, the year science writer and novelist Grant Allen published his book, Post-Prandial Philosophy:
+Many have attributed it to the American novelist Mark Twain.
+But it shows up as early as 1894.
+That’s the year science writer and novelist Grant Allen published his book, Post-Prandial Philosophy:

 One year in Italy with their eyes open would be worth more than three at Oxford; and six months in the fields with a platyscopic [having a wide and flat field of view] lens would teach them strange things about the world around them that all the long terms at Harrow and Winchester have failed to discover to them.
 But that would involve some trouble to the teacher.